lifeBalance/camagru/README/router.md

 # The Router
-A commmon design flaw that dates back to the times of the wild wild web, is writing our web app so that individual scripts handle each URL request.
+A common design flaw that dates back to the times of the wild wild web, is writing our app so that individual scripts handle each URL request.
 For example, we'd have a `login.php` script to handle a request made agains `foo.com/login`, and so on.
 Why is that a bad idea?
-Think about what do we have to if our app has to deal with 100 different routes, write 100 files?
+Think about what would you have to do, if your app has to deal with 100 different routes, write 100 files?

 <p align="center"><img src="./images/pasta.jpg" height="250" /></p>

-Matching URLs to individual scripts quickly becomes **unmaintainable**.
+Matching URLs to individual scripts quickly becomes repetitive and **unmaintainable**.

 ## The Front Controller
 The [front controller](https://en.wikipedia.org/wiki/Front_controller) is another design pattern that allows us to have a **single entry-point** in our application.
 Instead of mapping **URLs** to **individual scripts**, **all requests** (no matter their URLs) will go through the same file, `index.php`.